 Our child life internship is a 600-hour, 16 week full time clinical internship under the direct supervision of a certified child life specialist.
 Our program is accredited through the ACLP and only accepts graduate level internship candidates from affiliated universities.
 This opportunity is offered for the Winter/Spring and Fall Internship dates.

-LLUCH follows the ACLP application deadlines, internship offer and acceptance dates found on Association of Child Life Professionals website.
-All application materials must be postmarked by the application deadline dates.
+LLU Children's Hospital follows the ACLP application deadlines, internship offer and acceptance dates found on Association of Child Life Professionals website.
+Eligible applicants are required to e-mail the Internship Readiness Common Application, to the Clinical Coordinator, Kirstin Fowler at KLFowler@llu.edu.
+All application materials must be submitted by the application deadline dates.
 Incomplete, late, or hand delivered application packets will not be considered.
-We are currently working on creating an online platform for internship applications, once that is available mailed applications will no longer be accepted.

 Child Life Department